planetar/toko_upload/README.md

 - make those settings all work on your machine/s.
 - test it with DRY_RUN set to true, with that option it does everything sans the actual creation of folders, copying of data

-It's just a bash script after all.
-If parts don't fit your environment but you still want to use it, fork it and make it work for your needs.
-Thanks in advance for sharing your mdifications.